seqan/seqan/manual/source/Tutorial/ParsingCommandLineArguments.rst

 For example, if the program has three arguments and the first one is a list then ``arg0`` and ``arg1`` would be the content of the first argument.
 If it has two arguments and the last one is a list then ``arg1``, ``arg2``, and ``arg3`` would be the content of the last argument.

-Next, we parse the command line using :dox:`ArgumentParser#parse parse`.
+Next, we parse the command line using :dox:`ArgumentParser#parse`.

 .. code-block:: cpp